KevinBillen/when-git-breaks/lyrics.md

-Woke up in a squad car, jailed away for vagrancy Outside my cell, it sure as hell, looked like rain
+Woke up in a squad car, busted down for vagrancy.
+Outside my cell, it sure as hell, looked like rain